-Our neighbor’s trees may often become troublesome, either because their branches block sunlight, yield unwanted pollen, acorns or leaves, or because they create a risk of injury or property damage.
-What a person’s rights and obligations are as they pertain to their trees or the trees of the neighbors depends upon state law.
+Neighboring trees may often become troublesome.
+Their branches might block sunlight, yield unwanted pollen, acorns or leaves, or create a risk of injury or property damage.
+Your rights and obligations are as they pertain to the trees of on your neighbor’s property depends upon state law.

-In Texas, a person is not under an affirmative duty to prune or trim a healthy tree when its branches extend over his neighbor’s property, even if the tree branches extend over the neighbor’s roof or driveway where cars are parked.
-The law protects the owner of a healthy tree if tree limbs were to fall on his neighbor’s property and cause injury or damage.
+In Texas, a person is not under an affirmative duty to trim a healthy tree when its branches extend over a neighbor’s property.
+This is true even if the tree branches extend over the neighbor’s roof or driveway where cars are parked.
+The law protects the owner of a healthy tree if tree limbs fall on a neighbor’s property and cause injury or damage.

 Can You Trim Your Neighbor’s Trees?